teaching-FEEC/dgm-2026.1/projects/multimodal-pothole-detection/README.md

 The validation set used during training contains very few samples outside the low-severity bin, as observed in the evaluation results.
 This means the model was validated almost entirely on low-severity cases, and the val loss metric used for checkpoint selection does not reflect performance on medium or high severity potholes.
 A proper evaluation of the system across all severity levels would require a more balanced held-out set.

+## Future Work

+If we had another month, the priorities would be:

+First, and most urgent: create or collect more samples of medium and high severity to balance the training and validation set.
+The model was trained and validated almost exclusively on low-severity holes, and this is the biggest gap in the current evaluation.

+Second: explore augmentation with image synthesis of holes with artificially added water.
+Traditional sensors fail in these cases, and if the model learned to handle them via augmentation, we would have a stronger argument for its use in real-world fields.

+Third: improve the diversity of the validation and test set, including images from different geographic contexts and lighting conditions.

+Fourth: add energy consumption metrics per training session, so we can honestly report the computational cost in addition to the inference time.